Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

 The Solutions Engineering team will respond with follow up questions to define the integration, and assign an External device ID, and any Status Data IDs that would be required.

-An additional resource is the Hardware Integration Toolkit with integration walkthrough. *Linked here*
+An additional resource is the [Hardware Integration Toolkit](https://docs.google.com/presentation/d/1nkmDYw2tscZxKaezFm5sR3jLItI3IRJTS6JIhgg0rFU/edit#slide=id.g625282e7fc_0_0) with integration walkthrough.

 #### Using Status Data IDs

-There is an extensive defined Status Data ID list which can be found at MyGeotab >  **Engine & Maintenance** > **Engine & Device…** > **Diagnostics**.
+There is an extensively defined Status Data ID list which can be found at MyGeotab >  **Engine & Maintenance** > **Engine & Device…** > **Diagnostics**.
 For each piece of information, conversion parameters are also required.
 Conversions must be in the form as per the table below:

 | Status Data ID | Description | Multiplier | Offset | Unit |
 | --- | --- | --- | --- | --- |